ChgrCode/moxaiiot-ciss-to-thingspro/README.md

 	"range": 16,

 These Values are based on the original Bosch CISS python script and are passed directly to the original CISSUsbConnectored.py script.
 Please check CISS sensor descriptions for details.
+For environmental sensors the max value from Temp, Humi, Pres is used.

 ### 4. Testing the configuration